+Fiscal years of revenue recognition

+2023 2024 2025 Therea hereafter

-Fisc cal years of rev enue recognition (Dollars in thousands) 2022 2023 2024 Thereafter Long-term warranty and service \$ 8,596 \$ 28,337 \$ 18,202 \$ 14,993
+Long-term warranty and non-cancellable post warranty services \$ 22,378 \$ 21,638 \$ 12,789 \$ 9,285

-For the remaining \$1,051.7 million of performance obligations, the Company estimates 19% to 23% will be recognized in the next 12 months, and the remaining portion will be recognized thereafter.
+For the remaining \$1,041.1 million of performance obligations (i.e., open systems sales, upgrades, training and other miscellaneous items), the Company estimates 25% to 27% will be recognized in the next 12 months, and the remaining portion will be recognized thereafter.
 The Company's historical experience indicates that some of its customers will cancel or renegotiate contracts as economic conditions change or when product offerings change during the long sales cycle.
-The Company anticipates a portion of its open contracts may never result in revenue recognition primarily due to the long sales cycle and factors outside of its control including changes in customers' needs or financial condition, changes in government or health insurance reimbursement policies or changes to regulatory requirements.
-Based on historical experience, approximately 29% of the Company's \$1,051.7 million remaining performance obligations may never result in revenue.
+The Company anticipates a portion of its open contracts may never result in revenue recognition primarily due to the long sales cycle and factors outside of its control including changes in its customers' needs or financial condition, changes in government or health insurance reimbursement policies or changes to regulatory requirements.
+Based on historical experience and management's best estimate, approximately 16% of the Company's \$988.6 million open system sales contracts as of September 30, 2022, may never result in revenue.